amoallim15/resume/README.md

 - Experienced front-end developer, with all-round web programming skills in React, Vue, and GraphQL, as well as mobile programming e.g. Android, React-Native, and Flutter.

 ## Experience
+- **Aicel Technologies, Seoul, South Korea** <br/>
+*September 2020 &ndash; Present* <br/>
+Software Development Engineer
+	- Architecting a distributed cloud-native web-crawler using Kubernetes and Nomad.
+	- Developing and implementing GraphQL API for finanace data curation service.

 - **Gtention Powered By Hanwha, Seoul, South Korea** <br/>
 *August 2019 &ndash; August 2020* (1 year) <br/>
 Software Development Engineer
 	- Architecting big data infrastructure based on Kubernetes for work-life balance curation service.
-	- Developing and implementing a recommender system with Pytorch.
+	- Developing and implementing personalized recommender system with Pytorch.
 	- Developing and implementing GraphQL analytics API for the recommender system.
 	- Developing and implementing various server-side micro-services using Golang and Python.
 	- Developing a Web admin dashboard for controlling and monitoring the application components.